mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 memory usage: 4.0 MB
 ```

 The **conversion rate** is 17%, so we have **class imbalance** here.
-Moreover, given the cost/benefit analysis suggested in the introduction, we have to pay more attention to false negatives than to false positives.
+Moreover, given the cost/benefit analysis suggested in the introduction, we have to pay more attention to the false negatives than to the false positives.

 ```
 In [3]: df['resp'].mean().round(3)